 Modern Slavery Statement

-This is Greencell’s fourth modern slavery statement following the introduction of the Modern Slavery Act 2015.
+This is Greencell’s fifth modern slavery statement following the introduction of the Modern Slavery Act 2015.
 Section 54 of the UK Modern Slavery Act (2015) requires commercial organisations operating in the UK with an annual turnover in excess of £36m to produce a ‘slavery and human trafficking statement for each financial year of the organisation’.
-The statement refers to our financial year ending 31st December 2019.
+The statement refers to our financial year ending 31st December 2020.

 - Ethical Policy